FanaHOVA/smol-scheduler/README.md

 # Usage

+## Offering times

+Use the `--schedule` flag.
 Run as-is to return ALL availability in your calendar:

 ```
-$ python smol-scheduler
+$ python smol-scheduler --schedule

 Dear [Recipient's Name],